 Credit Cards and Your Credit Score

-Many Americans make the mistake of viewing a credit card as free money.
+Many Americans make the mistake of viewing a credit as free money.
 It’s easy to use, and you can buy things even if you don’t have the cash on hand.
 It’s easy to see why so many people get into financial trouble from these little plastic cards.
 If you currently have a credit card or plan to start using one, make sure you completely understand the risks and rewards.

 Many different things can affect your credit score and credit report.
 In general, sound financial practices like making payments on time and not having very much outstanding debt will lead to a good credit score.
-On the other hand, spending cash, you don’t have without being able to repay it is a sure-fire way to lower your credit score.
+On the other hand, spending cash you don’t have without being able to repay it is a sure-fire way to lower your credit score.

 Keep this in mind when using any financial product or service.
 Make sure to do plenty of research and planning before jumping into any financial endeavor.